-What’s Happening: Italy under lockdown, stocks rebound
+What’s Happening: Italy under lockdown, officials infected

-ROME (AP) — Italy enters its first day under a nationwide lockdown after a government decree extended restrictions on movement from the hard-hit north to the rest of the country.
-As Italy struggled with rising cases, there were more signs of normality returning to China, where President Xi Jinping’ made his first trip to the virus’ epicenter of Wuhan.
+ROME (AP) — Italy spent the first day under a nationwide lockdown after the government extended restrictions on movement in the north to the rest of the country to contain the new coronavirus.
+As Italians awoke to a new reality and virus cases continued to climb, Chinese President Xi Jinping’ made his first trip to the city where the global epidemic first emerged.
+The contrast illustrated the global east-to-west spread of the virus.

 These are some of the latest developments on Tuesday: